gotvc/got/README.md

 [ARCHITECTURE.md](./ARCHITECTURE.md)

 ## Features/Roadmap
+- [x] Content-Defined chunking of large files into blobs with a maximum size.
 - [x] E2E encryption.
 Branch names, directory names, file names, and file sizes can all be hidden from remote repositories.
+- [x] Efficiently add/remove large files and directories to/from existing filesystems.
 - [x] Stage changes with `add`, `rm`, `put`, and `discard` commands.
 - [x] Inspect branch state with `cat` and `ls`.
 - [x] Print and change the active branch with `active` command.